Wollert Konow (prime minister): Stend Manor

 Stend Manor (Stend hovedgård) was a historic estate which had belonged to Nonneseter Abbey of Bergen during the Middle Ages.
 Around 1682, the main building was built in timber as a single-story with three wings.

-In 1842, Dr. Wollert Konow acquired Stend.
+In 1842, Dr. Wollert Konow acquired Stend Manor.

-In 1861, Stend was bought by Søndre Bergenhus (now Hordaland) county.
+In 1861, Stend Manor was bought by Søndre Bergenhus (now Hordaland) county.
 Since then, it has housed an agricultural school.
 Under the direction of architect Erlend Tryti (1885-1962) extensive renovation and restoration work was carried out in the years 1921-1922.

-The main building were restored in the late 1980s and early 1990s.
+The main buildings were restored in the late 1980s and early 1990s.